ropilz/purs2048/README.md

 This code is a Purescript port from h2048 implementation by Gregor Ulm in haskell

-** Displaimer ** I'm not familiar with Haskell nor Purescript, this was only done only for fun.
+** Disclaimer ** I'm not familiar with Haskell nor Purescript, this was only done only for fun.
 Any feedback is welcome

 How to run locally
 ------------------